+The CD handshaking options are not supported by SATELLINE-EASy Pro modems.
 The options for CD-line are:

 1) RSSI-threshold

 CD is active whenever a signal with a level exceeding the level required for reception exists on the radio channel.
 It doesn't make any difference if the signal is an actual data transmission, a signal of a radio transmitter not belonging to the system, or even an interference signal caused for example, by a computer or a peripheral device.
 CD is also active when the radio modem in question is transmitting.